-For the purposes of promotion, enhancing business viability and r ofitability of the businesses and traders along The Parade, pursuant to Section 154 of the Act, the C has previously declared The Parade Separate Rate.
-The revenue raised from The Parade Separate Rate.
-The revenue raised from The Parade Separate Rate and only be used for the purpose of promotion and enhancing business viability for those business within The Parade Precinct.
+For the purposes of promotion, enhancing business viability and profitability of the businesses and traders along The Parade, pursuant to Section 154 of the Act, the Council has previously declared The Parade Separate Rate.
+The revenue raised from The Parade Separate Rate may only be used for the purpose of promotion and enhancing business viability for those businesses located within The Parade Precinct.

-The Council declared a differential separate rate of properties which fall within The Parade Precinct with or Category (c) - Commercial Office or Category cents-in-the-dollar will be levied against all e classified as Category (b) - Commercial Shop mercial Other or Category (e) - Industrial Light.
+The Council declared a differential separate rate of 0.04569 cents-in-the-dollar will be levied against all properties which fall within The Parade Precinct with a land use classified as Category (b) - Commercial Shop or Category (c) - Commercial Office or Category (d) - Commercial Other or Category (e) - Industrial Light.

-Pursuant to Section 166(1)(a) of the Act, the Separate Rate to all properties that fall will land use of Category (c) - Commercial Professional Services.
+Pursuant to Section 166(1)(a) of the Act, the Council will grant a discretionary rebate of 50% of The Parade Separate Rate to all properties that fall within the geographical boundary described above and which have a land use of Category (c) - Commercial Office and Category (d) - Commercial Other land use classified as Professional Services.